 Using Intense Pulsed Light to Address Sun Damage and More in the Philadelphia Area

 Light can damage the skin when ultraviolet radiation from the sun causes spots, fine lines, and other cosmetic problems to develop.
-But light can also improve the skin in the form of IPL photorejuvenation at the Philadelphia areaâ€™s Cross Medical Group.
-Using non-surgical devices that deliver intense pulsed light into the treatment area, aestheticians can target lesions and blemishes that have a darker pigmentation than the surrounding skin.
+But light can also improve the skin in the form of photorejuvenation with intense pulsed light (IPL) and BroadBand Light (BBL®) at the Philadelphia areaâ€™s Cross Medical Group.
+Using nonsurgical devices that deliver intense pulsed light into the treatment area, aestheticians can target specific skin complaints, like discrete spots or visible veins.

 What Is BBL®?

 BBL® is an abbreviated way to say "broadband light," which is different from a laser.
 Light is made up of many wavelengths across the visible and invisible spectrum, and lasers use just one wavelength to create a focused beam.
 BBL®, on the other hand, uses multiple wavelengths, delivered in quick and intense bursts.

 There are multiple IPL devices available.
 BBL®, made by Sciton, is the most powerful and provides multiple wavelengths to treat a wide range of skin conditions, including acne, freckles and other pigmented lesions, the redness of rosacea, spider veins and other vascular lesions, and even mild skin laxity.
 It can also be used for hair reduction.